DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

     - "Custom Item Template and Data Source Usage"
     Uses an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).

-    - "With Custom Store and Search Options"
+    - "Custom Store and Search Options"
     Uses a [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/).

 The [value](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#value) property stores the selected item.
 You can use the same property to select an item programmatically, as shown in the "Disabled" Autocomplete component.

 If the data source contains objects, you should specify the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property.
 It accepts a data field name that uniquely identifies each data object.
-In this demo, [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) is specified only for the "Custom Item Template and Data Source Usage" and "With Custom Store and Search Options" components because others are bound to arrays of primitive values.
+In this demo, [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) is specified only for the "Custom Item Template and Data Source Usage" and "Custom Store and Search Options" components because other components are bound to arrays of primitive values.

 ## Configure Search Parameters

 When a user types the first character, Autocomplete displays suggestions.
 To increase the number of characters that triggers suggestions, use the [minSearchLength](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#minSearchLength) property.
 You can also specify the time interval Autocomplete should wait before it displays suggestions.
 Assign this time interval in milliseconds to the [searchTimeout](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchTimeout) property.
-See the "With Custom Search Options" Autocomplete component for an example.
+See the "Custom Store and Search Options" Autocomplete component for an example.

-Usually, the data field that supplies Autocomplete with suggestions ([valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr)) is the same data field that is searched for the typed text.
-If you use two different fields, assign the field that supplies Autocomplete with suggestions to the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property and the field to be searched to the [searchExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr) property.
+In most cases, the data field that supplies Autocomplete with suggestions is the same data field that is used to search for the entered text.
+If you use two different fields, assign the field that supplies Autocomplete with suggestions to the [valueExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#valueExpr) property and the field used to search to the [searchExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr) property.
 Note that [searchExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr) also accepts arrays if you want to search multiple fields.

 ## Handle Value Change